Laguna Campground

 As the sky begins to darken, prepare for a dazzling display of heavenly bodies.
 With the Laguna Mountain Range blocking light from San Diego in the west, and the sparsely populated Anza-Borrego Desert below to the east, the only major light source you’ll contend with is the moon.

-Thanks to Laguna Campground’s 5,600-foot altitude, the days stay cool and the dark nights can be brisk.
+Thanks to Laguna Campground’s 5,600-foot altitude, the days tend to stay cooler and the dark nights can be brisk.
 The campground has flush toilets, running water, and local firewood to purchase for the large fire pit at every site.
 Walk along the five different loop roads to get a look at the many campsites and wave hello to your fellow star-party celebrants.

 By day you can hike the moderate Laguna Meadow Trail system, or access a segment of the Pacific Crest Trail.
 For a challenge, venture 2.8 miles south down Sunrise Highway to the Monument Peak Trail for a 2.9-mile (round-trip) out-and-back that features beautiful wildflowers, incredible views, and a challenging ascent.